BuildOnViction/docs/docs/whitepaper.md

     could be offset by the revenues generated.
-In this context, the cost of network infrastructure consists of two parts: the physical cost of having hardware such as servers, memories that passes the network technical requirements; and the capital cost of having \$TOMO locked into smart-contracts.
+In this context, the cost of network infrastructure consists of two parts: the physical cost of having hardware such as servers, memories that passes the network technical requirements; and the capital cost of having TOMO locked into smart-contracts.
 The revenues for Masternodes would primarily come from Reward Engine emission, and later on from service revenues such as token exchange fees provided by applications running on top